dev-angelo-c/scrape-search/README.md

 - stores the links the google search returns.
 - iterates over that lists and vists each page
 - attempts to locate contact information on that page.
-- stores that in .csv format.

 ## Future features
+- stores results in .csv format.
 - exports email list directly to gdocs.
--